Opata people

 In the 16th century, at the time of Spanish contact, the Opata were the most numerous people in Sonora.

 Some sources indicate that as an identifiable ethnic group, the Opata are now extinct, or nearly extinct.
-Today, some people identify as Opatas.
+In the early 20th century, "remnants of the Opatas [were] found principally along San Miguel river" and further west.
+From the 1970s to the present, some people continue to identify as Opatas and as descendants of the Opatas.

 Language

 The Opata language was a Uto-Aztecan language, related to neighboring languages such as O'odham, Tarahumara, Tepehuan, Yaqui and Mayo, among others.